 Supplementation & Diet

-Another consideration to keep in mind when the weather changes is your horse’s diet and supplement regime.
+Another consideration to keep in mind when the weather changes is your horse’s diet and equine supplement regime.
 Since your horse is likely not eating grass over the winter, do they need anything added to their diet to compensate?
 If your horse is a hard keeper or lives outside, he or she may need more hay and feed to compensate for having to keep warm during the winter months.
-Joint support supplements also play a vital role year round, but especially in the winter to help ward off stiffness and joint inflammation caused by stabling, lower mobility and physical training.
+Equine joint support supplements also play a vital role year round, but especially in the winter to help ward off stiffness and joint inflammation caused by stabling, lower mobility, and physical training.

-Many alternative therapies have become available for horses over the past years and many show promise in helping to alleviate soreness and discomfort and enhance performance.
+Many alternative therapies have become available for horses over the past years and many show promise in helping to enhance performance and alleviate the symptoms of equine osteoarthritis, like soreness and discomfort.
 A few noteworthy alternative therapies that are backed by significant scientific research include equine massage therapy, acupuncture, chiropractic, pulsed electro-magnetic therapy (PEMF), and light/ laser therapy.
 Consult your veterinarian and do your own research to determine which therapies may be best suited for your horse.